microsoft/FluidFramework/docs/content/docs/recipes/audience-react.md

 ### Getting container and audience

-The Fluid runtime will bring changes made to the audience through the container services, but Fluid is agnostic about the UI framework.
-You can use a helper function to get the Fluid data, from the Audience object into the view layer (the React state).
-The tryGetAudienceObject method is called when the view component loads after a user id is selected.
+You can use a helper function to get the Fluid data, from the Audience object, into the view layer (the React state).
+The tryGetAudienceObject method is called when the view component loads after a user ID is selected.
 The returned value is assigned to a React state property.

 1. Replace `TODO 1` with the following code.
 Note that the values for `userId` `userName` `containerId` will be passed in from the `App` component.
 If there is no `containerId`, a new container is created.
 Before the client can be used, it needs an `AzureClientProps` that will define the type of connection the client will be using.
 Think of the `serviceConfig` as the properties required to connect to the service.
-Note that local mode of Azure Client is used here.
-To enable collaboration across all client, please replace it with Fluid Relay Service credentials.
-See how to [set up the Azure Fluid Relay service](https://docs.microsoft.com/en-us/azure/azure-fluid-relay/how-tos/provision-fluid-azure-portal) for more information.
+Note that the local mode of Azure Client is used here.

 ```js
   const userConfig = {